TaylorJadin/jadin.me/content/posts/2023/07/our-disney-trip/index.md

 ## Tuesday: EPCOT

-Tuesday we went to EPCOT, which is probably my personal favorite park both for the World Showcase stuff, as well as the general sort of retro-futuristic vibe.
+Tuesday we went to EPCOT, which is probably my personal favorite park both for the World Showcase stuff, and the general sort of retro-futuristic vibe.

 {{< foldergallery src="june-13" >}}